Skip to main content

 We Are The Difference

-Muralists: Bianca Burciaga, Haley Clanton, Leigh Davis, Land Gadberry, Joselyn McCall, Aubree McWhorter, and Cooper Tidwell
+Artists: Bianca Burciaga, Haley Clanton, Leigh Davis, Land Gadberry, Joselyn McCall, Aubree McWhorter, and Cooper Tidwell

 "We Are the Difference" is a mural made by Farmington Junior High ninth grade art club students.
 The students were mentored by their art educator Gretchen Wilkes and internationally known mural artist Octavio Logo.

-Voyage of Lost Keys
+Voyage of the Lost Keys

-Artist: Aimée Papazian
+Artists: Aimée Papazian

 Undine

-Artist: Anita Huffington
+Artists: Anita Huffington

 "Undine" is a water spirit.
 This mixed media sculpture represents the power and mystery of water, as well as the myths and legends surrounding it.